blind-computing/blind-computing-archive/README.md

 ## How to Access the Site

-You can visit the blind computing website by (clicking here)[http://blindcomputing.org] .
-The address is blindcomputing.org.
+You can visit the blind computing website by [clicking here](http://blindcomputing.org).

 ## Why all the ReWrites?